thecatfix/thecatfix/README.md

 pinpointing mean-reverting fixed income pair trades.

 Immersed in a sea of complex systems, I utilize anything and everything to help me learn the fundamentals of data engineering, devops and cloud ecosystems.
-Though the ascent of the learning curve is steep, the combination of the wealth of code I acquired with explanations from youtube, generative AI and other sources on the web help me shed light on so many concepts.
+My learning curve is steep butthe combination of the wealth of code I acquired with explanations from youtube, generative AI and other sources on the web help me shed light on so many concepts.

 I find solace in humor, drawing parallels with The Dude's